dugancathal/gobanking/README.md

 ### A note on structure

+This repository can accommodate multiple backends and multiple frontends, and also includes a Rails API gateway.
+The arguments specified to the setup script will configure the environment to use the specified frontend and backend.

+Executing `bin/test` (TODO: create this) will stand up the Docker instances needed to test the specified backend and frontend combo.
+(TODO: make it run the frontend, backend, and gateway specs as well.)

+System tests go in `/spec`.
+Tests for the gateway go in `/banking_gateway/spec`.
+Go backend tests go in `/backends/go/.../spec`.
+(TODO: create the other test dirs and mention them.)
+Each of these can be run individually.

 At the top-level, there's a directory for the GOPATH that serves as the backend, a directory for the API Gateway in Rails, and a directory for each JS frontend.